10d9e/shard/README.md

-# shard 🔑
+# SHARD - SHARD Holds And Refreshes Data 🔑

 [![build-badge](https://github.com/jlogelin/shard/actions/workflows/build.yml/badge.svg)](https://nightly.link/jlogelin/shard/workflows/build/main/binaries.zip)
 [![document-badge](https://github.com/jlogelin/shard/actions/workflows/doc.yml/badge.svg)](https://jlogelin.github.io/shard)
 [![license-badge](https://img.shields.io/badge/License-MIT-blue)](LICENSE)

-shard is a decentralized application built to facilitate a secure and robust threshold network using Shamir's Secret Sharing (SSS) and proactive secret refreshing.
-It allows users to split secrets into shares, distribute them across a distributed network, combine them to reconstruct the original secret, and refresh these shares to maintain security over time.
+shard is a decentralized network node built to facilitate a secure and robust threshold network using Shamir's Secret Sharing (SSS) and proactive secret refreshing.
+It allows users to split secrets into shares, distribute them across the network, combine them to reconstruct the original secret safely.
+Nodes non-interactively refresh these shares to harden the overall security of the network.

 ## Getting Started

 To use shard, follow these steps:

 1. **Installation**: Compile and install shard from the source code.
-2. **Running a Node**: Start an shard node using the `provide` command.
+2. **Running a Node**: Start an shard node using the `provide` command. (provider nodes automatically perform regular shard refreshes)
 3. **Splitting a Secret**: Use the `split` command to divide a secret into shares.
 4. **Combining Shares**: Reconstruct the secret using the `combine` command with the required number of shares.
 5. **Refreshing Shares**: Regularly refresh shares using the `refresh` command to maintain security.